-There are some limitations to the study.
+5.2 Limitations There are some limitations to the study.
 Most importantly, this study used a cross-sectional design.
 In addition, the common method variance due to the use of cross-sectional will be one of the limitations in this study.
 The results of this study cannot be generalized to a bigger population of teachers from another preschool as only a small sample of one hundred teachers was used to involved in this study.
 Besides, as limited research of job demands, job resources, work engagement and burnout application in the context of early childhood education, this study depends on the general information that is related to the literature and research context.

-Future Directions

-Research should continue to investigate employee engagement to predict burnout among preschool teachers in Malaysia.
-This is because only a few pieces of research has been done in this field.
+5.3 Future Directions Research should continue to investigate employee engagement to predict burnout among preschool teachers in Malaysia.
+This is because only a few research has been done in this field.
 Future studies should incorporate many different types of school working conditions into even more sophisticated models of teacher outcomes.
 The analysis should be expended to other states other than Penang (Ford et al., 2019).
-Also, future researchers should also compare the relationship between teachers' experience and burnout as in this study it could not be done due to the small number of the sample as the researchers overlooked it prior to the study.
+In addition, future researchers should also compare the relationship between teachers' experience and burnout as in this study it could not be done due to the small number of the sample as it was overlooked by the researchers prior to the study.